bhavrish/ogmazesolver/README.md

 Version 0:
   -find and express if a path between start and destination exists with a boolean value -identify key parts of recursion
+Version 1:
+  -establish code for the recursive case, invoked if the explorer is on a stepping stone -create a section of recursiveSolve that takes a snapshot of the current maze

 ## known bugs
 Version 0's base cases work.
 The recursive solution still needs some modification and is under development.